exercism/cli/README.md

 ### Troubleshooting.

-When you `glitch`, do you get stymied like this?
+When you use `glitch`, do you get something like this?

 ```shell
 # github.com/exercism/cli